demipixel/factorio-blueprint/README.md

 Pass it extra items in the `data` object if you need custom entities (such as from mods or entities that aren't included).
 Use the same format as defaultentities.js

+#### static Blueprint.getEntityData()

+Get a list of all entities added to be supported by factorio-blueprint.

 ## Entity

 ### Properties